katwinkl3/aumi/README.md

 ## Todo

-- <s>Add traffic navigation - get users current location</s>
+- ~~Add traffic navigation - get users current location~~
-- <s>Adopt proper compoenents from chakra<s>
+- ~~Adopt proper compoenents from chakra~~
-- <s>Allow edits to user location</s>
+- ~~Allow edits to user location~~
-- <s>Add video and image parsing</s> Note that this will not work on videos with no captions/ descriptions, and the accuracy for photo ocr is limited
+- ~~Add video and image parsing~~ Note! will not work on videos with no captions/descriptions, and the accuracy for photo ocr is limited atm
-- Integrate (properly) with telegram chat
+- ~~Integrate with telegram as web app bot~~
-- omg the phone ui looks so bad
+- Omg the phone ui looks so bad - migrate to shardcn(?)
+- Add proper non-local cache for scrapper calls
+- Add rate limiter and quota
+- Deploy
 - Register user info + save chat data
-- Add proper non-local cache for scrapper calls
-- Add rate limiter
 - Add tests
 - Set up dark and light mode